jediracer/stock-analysis/README.md

 ## Results
 ### Stock Performance
 - The over stock performance was better in 2017 vs. 2018.
 Only 1 of the tickers in 2017 did not have a positive return.
-Of the 12 tickers only 2 had a positve return in 2018.
+Of the 12 tickers only 2 had a positive return in 2018.
 The over all best performing ticker is ENPH in 2017 and 2018 combined.
 ### Script Comparison
 - The original subroutine used a single array and nested for loops.
 ```